EngoEngine/ecs/README.md

 ```

 ## Entities and Components
-Where do the entities come in? `System`s can "use" entities by manipulating values of the `Component`s of those entities.
+Where do the entities come in?
+All game-logic has to be done within `System`s (the `Update` method, to be precise)). `Component`s store data (which is used by those `System`s).
 An `Entity` is no more than a wrapper which combines multiple `Component`s and adds a unique identifier to the whole.
+This unique identifier is nothing magic: simply an incrementing integer value - nothing to worry about.

-Because the precise definition of those `Component`s can vary, `ecs` provides no `Component`s.
-The `engo` package offers lots of `Component`s and `System`s to work with, out of the box.
+> Because the precise definition of those `Component`s can vary, this `ecs` package provides no `Component`s -- we only provide examples here.
+The `engo.io/engo/common` package offers lots of `Component`s and `System`s to work with, out of the box.

 Let's view an example: